pravinchandankhede/pravinchandankhede.github.io/_posts/2024-12-13-AgenticAI.md

 ## Challenges with AI Agents
+AI Agents have the following challenges
+- They are
 ## What is Agentic AI
 Agentic AI is the new way of organizing your agents and making them more intelligent, human friendly and self sustainable.